laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ![Lineage on Lamin Hub](https://lamin-site-assets.s3.amazonaws.com/.lamindb/v7yD8XvBy0eViHGG0000.png)

 Note: DuckDB is the one exception in this lineage graph.
 It reads the collection's Parquet files directly via S3 paths rather than through LaminDB's `collection.open()` API, so the collection node has no incoming arrow from `duckdb_pipeline.ipynb`.
-The benchmark result artifact (`benchmark_results/duckdb.parquet`) is still tracked as an output of that notebook run — DuckDB participates in lineage as a producer, but not as a registered consumer of the source collection.
+The benchmark result artifact (`benchmark_results/duckdb.parquet`) is still tracked as an output of that notebook run.

 **Schema validation.** A schema registered against a collection validates new artifacts at write time.
 In the governance demo included in the PyArrow and Polars pipelines, saving a DataFrame with an unrecognised column against a closed schema raises a `ValidationError` before the data reaches storage.